Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: Problem Overview

-Despite this attention, however, most explanatory systems developed for ML are hard-coded to provide a single type of explanation with descriptions at a certain fixed level of abstraction and a fixed type of guarantee about the system behavior, if any.
-This not only prevents the explanations generated from being digestible by multiple audiences (the end-user, the intermediate engineers who are non-experts in the ML component, and the ML-engineer for instance), but in fact limits the use by any single audience since the levels of abstraction and formal guarantees needed are situation and goal specific, not just a function of the recipient's background.
-When using a microscope, one varies between low and high magnification in order to find what they are looking for and explore samples; these same capabilities are desirable for XAI for much the same reasons.
 For example, most consumers of autonomous vehicles may prefer to ask general questions --- for instance, ``What do you do when you detect a person in front of you?'' --- and receive a break-down of qualitatively different behaviors for different situations, such as braking when traveling slowly enough, and doing a sharp swerve when traveling too fast to brake.
 An engineer checking actuator compliance, however, might require greater details, opting to specify precise parameters of the scene and preferring that the car report exact motor commands; the context of use and the audience determine which level of abstraction is best, and supporting multiple types of abstractions in turn supports more use-cases and audiences.
-Further, the explanations for such a component need to range from formal guarantees to rough tendencies---one might want to formally guarantee that the car will avoid collisions always, while it might be sufficient that it usually (but perhaps not always) drives slowly when its battery is low.
+Further, the explanations for such a component need to range from formal guarantees to rough tendencies---it may be critical to formally guarantee that the car will always avoid collisions, while it might be sufficient that it usually (but perhaps not always) drives slowly when its battery is low.

-The divide between formal and probabilistic explanations also relates to events that are imaginable versus events that may actually occur; formal methods may check every point in a space for conformance to a condition, but if bad behavior only occurs on measure-zero sets, the system would be safe while not being provably so in formalizations lacking knowledge of statistics (e.g., when a car must keep distance ${>}10\text{\,cm}$ to obstacles, formally we can get arbitrarily close but not equal; in practice, the difference with ${\geq}10\text{\,cm}$ might be irrelevant).
+The divide between formal and probabilistic explanations also relates to events that are imaginable versus events that may actually occur; formal methods may check every point in a space for conformance to a condition, but if bad behavior only occurs on measure-zero sets, the system would be safe while not being provably so in formalizations lacking knowledge of statistics (e.g., if some criteria demands that a car keep distance ${>}10\text{\,cm}$ from obstacles, formally we can get arbitrarily close but not equal; in practice, the difference with ${\geq}10\text{\,cm}$ might be irrelevant).
 Explainable ML systems should enable these sorts of search and smooth variation in need---but at the moment they do not in general.